The Purpose of the World Health Organization and Their Duties

 Coverage consists of:

-1. Focus on primary health care to increase access to quality essential services.
+1. Focus in primary health care on increasing access to quality essential services.

-2. Work towards sustainable financing and financial protection.
+2. Working towards sustainable financing and financial protection.

 3. Increase access to essential medicines and health products.

-4. Train health workers and advise on labor policies.
+4. Train health workers and advise on workforce policies.

-5. Support public participation in national health policies.
-Improve monitoring, data, and information.
+5. Support community participation in national health policy.
+Improve monitoring, data and information.

 Emergency Health